luapower/luapower-all/luajit.md

 your platform/arch, so that typing `./luajit` or `./luajit32` (that's `luajit` and `luajit32` on Windows) always works.

-LuaJIT was compiled using its own makefile.
+LuaJIT was compiled using its original makefile.

 __NEW!__ You can now browse the [LuaJIT source code](/files/htags/luajit) and the [DynASM source code](/files/htags/dynasm) online.